 What we really need is thoughtful interdisciplinary discussions.
 As humanity, we also need to learn to have real arguments again.
 These days, it’s all black and white (pun intended).
 If you contradict someone online, the chances are very high they take it as a personal offense.
 If you are lucky, they shove statistics down your throat they took 2 minutes to google and no time to verify.

 The internet is so big, you will find verification of nearly all theories.
 And once you read too much of these theories, you start to believe them.
 And very soon you radicalize.
-And once that happens, you stop
+And once that happens, your brain adapts in a way that you only see a justification for your beliefs in the world around you (Nazi’s, TERFS or flat-earthers won’t even listen to your just arguments anymore)

 The point of an argument is not an outright contradiction.
 It’s a means to find mutual understanding and expanding your horizon by looking at an issue from multiple angles to approximate its true shape.
 Never read a scientific paper looking for justification.
 Read it looking for the flaws behind every theory the author proposes and only then and when you really can’t find them, you can proceed.